dcapote92/Home/README.md

-- 👋 Hi, I’m @DarVion92
+- 👋 Hi, I’m Daniel Capote
-- 👀 I’m interested in learning python
+- 👀 I’m currently learning python
-- 🌱 I’m currently learning java
+- 🌱 I know some Java stuff, mainly with MySQL
 - 💞️ I’m looking to collaborate on projects of any kind
-- 📫 How to reach me danicapote92@gmail.com
+- 📫 How to reach me danicapote92@gmail.com or as @dcapote92 on Twitter

 <!---
 DarVion92/DarVion92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.